Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 from pg_stat_activity;"
 ```

-- We will then execute it in the terminal to see the live connections.
+- We will then execute, ```./bin/db-sessions``` in the terminal to see the live connections.
+- We can disable the connection from the Database explorer and then run ```./bin/db-sessions``` to see see if the se3rvice is still active.